IGME-202-2231/project-2-Auden-Clifford/README.md

 #### State Transistions

-- agent's rotational velocity is below 100rpm
+- agent's rotational velocity is below 600rpm

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+- all graphics and sprites are custom made.

 ## Make it Your Own